learnpack/vscode/README.md

-# learnpack-vsplugin README
+# learnpack-vscode README

-This is the README for your extension "learnpack-vsplugin".
+This is the README for your extension "learnpack-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features